-Current liabilities are recorded on the right side of the Balance Sheet of a company and are typically posted before non-current liabilities.
+They are recorded on the right side of the Balance Sheet of a company and are typically posted before non-current liabilities.
 A few current liabilities examples are creditors, outstanding overheads, etc.

-Current assets are those components of a business which form the basis of a company’s liquidity.
-It represents those assets which an organisation expects to sell, exhaust, or consume within an operating cycle resulting in cash inflow.
+Current assets are those components of a business that form the basis of a company’s liquidity.
+It represents those assets that an organisation expects to sell, exhaust, or consume within an operating cycle resulting in cash inflow.
 As these assets are expected to be liquidated within a year, they become the financial foundation on which a company’s day-to-day functions thrive.
 A few examples of current assets are debtors, inventories, bills receivable, etc.

 Hence, its correlation with current liabilities is quintessential to the operating efficiency of a company.
 The cash inflow generated from current assets is utilised towards writing off current liabilities from the books by meeting those obligations.
 The difference between current assets and current liabilities is working capital.
 The formula for working capital thus stands as –

 Working capital = Current assets – Current liabilities

 It signifies the amount a company is left with after it has settled its current liabilities.
 Higher working capital represents that a company is equipped with funds to meet its workday functions without monetary impediments.

 An efficient working capital structure would be designed in such a manner where an organisation receives economic benefits from its current assets before it has to pay off its current liabilities.
 In other words, it shall be designed so that dues from sources such as debtors are cleared before the company is liable to pay its dues to creditors.
 For this purpose, creditors are treated as one of the most crucial short-term obligations in a company’s books.